History in the vines

-Hubert Irving Pfeiffer, grandfather to Josh, soon followed in his father’s footsteps moving his family to a vineyard in Loxton.
-Hubert enjoyed wandering through the vines with his son Martin talking to, and training both the vines and his young pupil, just as his father before him.
+Hubert Irving Pfeiffer soon followed in his father’s footsteps moving his family to a vineyard in Loxton.
+Hubert enjoyed wandering through the vines with his son Martin, and training both the vines and his young pupil, just as his father before him.

-Today Martin is showing his son Josh the art of grape growing, handing down the knowledge from the previous generations to ensure that the skills learned are not lost.
+Like his father before him, Martin has shown his son’s Josh and Sam the art of grape growing, handing down the knowledge from the previous generations to ensure that the skills learned are not lost.

 His son Josh (former Henschke winemaker) took an interest in the vineyard and influenced Martin to convert to organic practices in 2013 and biodynamic practices in 2017.
 We now employ a traditional Barossa method of controlling weeds under vine by dodging out, hilling back on, and knifing through the roots of young weeds to ensure that the soil microbiology stays as healthy as possible.
 We use 500, 501, soil activator and nettle tea in our biodynamic program.

 Sam Pfeiffer – Wine Slinger +… (aka CEO)

 Although Sam’s focus is slinging wine (sales), he started out in the wine industry working vintages here in the Barossa at Peter Lehmann, Yalumba and abroad in the Sonoma and Napa Valleys, California as well as in Marlborough, New Zealand.

 His love for people is what eventually lead him into sales which began in fine wine liquor stores and evolved into representing brands such as Bollinger Champagne, Henschke, Petaluma and Oyster Bay here in Australia and in Canada.